-- Istanbul (4 nights): 4-star Hotel Armada Old City located in the heart of Istanbul's historic peninsula, within walking distance of the Archaeology Museum, the Topkapi Palace, the Cisterns, Sultanahmet Square and Grand Bazaar. www.armadahotel.com.tr - Bursa (1 night): 5-star BB Çelik Palas Hotel an historic hotel founded in 1935 by Atatürk, featuring a magnificent domed marble thermal pool. www.bluebayresorts.com - Çanakkale (1 night): 4-star Büyük Truva Hotel located in the town centre overlooking the Sea of Marmara. www.truvaotel.com - Behramkale/Assos: (1 night): 4-star Ida Costa Hotel situated 8kms from Assos, overlooking the Aegean Sea. www.idacosta.com - Kusadasi (3 nights): 4-star LaVista Boutique Hotel & Spa set in landscape gardens this modern hotel offers 39 rooms and features an outdoor pool overlooking the Aegean Sea. www.lavistahotel.net - Pamukkale (1 night): 5-star Doga Thermal Health & Spa located in the town of Karahayit, 7km from Paumukkale with a spa health centre and thermal pools. www.dogathermalhotel.com - Konya (2 nights): 4-star Hich Hotel located in historic centre within easy walking distance of the Mevlana Tekke and Museum; housed in a 200-year old building. hichhotel.com - Cappadocia (3 nights): 4-star The Argos in Cappadocia a charming hotel offering modern rooms which derive from carefully restored historical dwellings, tunnels and caves of an ancient monastery. www.argosincappadocia.com - Ankara (1 night): 5-star Divan Çukurhan a boutique hotel housed in a restored 17th-century Ottoman caravanserai; located opposite the main entrance to the Ankara Citadel (see image below). www.divan.com.tr - Istanbul (3 nights): 5-star Pera Palace Hotel Established in 1892 by the French-Ottoman architect Alexander Vallaury, the Pera Palace is a special category museum hotel designed in neoclassical, art nouveau and oriental styles.
+- Istanbul (4 nights): 4-star Hotel Armada Old City located in the heart of Istanbul's historic peninsula, within walking distance of the Archaeology Museum, the Topkapi Palace, the Cisterns, Sultanahmet Square and Grand Bazaar. - Bursa (1 night): 5-star Hotel Çelik Palas Hotel an historic hotel founded in 1935 by Atatürk, featuring a magnificent domed marble thermal pool. - Çanakkale (1 night): 4-star DoubleTree by Hilton Çanakkale located on the Dardanelles, 800 metres from Çanakkale Archaeological Museum. - Assos/Ayvacik: (1 night): 4-star Assos Barbarossa Hotel featuring an outdoor pool and private beach. - Kusadasi (3 nights): 4-star LaVista Boutique Hotel & Spa set in landscape gardens this modern hotel offers 39 rooms with overlooking the Aegean Sea. www.lavistahotel.net - Pamukkale (1 night): 5-star Doga Thermal Health & Spa located in the town of Karahayit, 7km from Paumukkale with a spa health centre and thermal pools. - Konya (2 nights): 4-star Hich Hotel located in historic centre within easy walking distance of the Mevlana Tekke and Museum; housed in a 200-year old building. - Cappadocia (3 nights): 4-star The Argos in Cappadocia a charming hotel offering modern rooms which derive from carefully restored historical dwellings, tunnels and caves of an ancient monastery. - Ankara (1 night): 5-star Divan Çukurhan a boutique hotel housed in a restored 17th-century Ottoman caravanserai; located opposite the main entrance to the Ankara Citadel (see image below). - Istanbul (3 nights): 5-star Pera Palace Hotel Established in 1892 by the French-Ottoman architect Alexander Vallaury, the Pera Palace is a special category museum hotel designed in neoclassical, art nouveau and oriental styles.
 Built for the purpose of hosting the passengers of the Orient Express, detective writer Agatha Christie's 1934 novel Murder on the Orient Express was allegedly written in the hotel.
-The hotel offers spectacular views of the Golden Horn, an indoor pool, and luxurious rooms with city views in the historical Pera district of Istanbul. www.perapalace.com
+The hotel offers spectacular views of the Golden Horn, an indoor pool, and luxurious rooms with city views in the historical Pera district of Istanbul.